KarthikGangadhar/stack-exchange/README.md

 #### unanswered questions my tags

-This endpoint required access_token and key in options.
+Get questions the site considers unanswered within a user's favorite or interesting tags. **auth required** This endpoint required access_token and key in options.
  ```js

  // using unanswered_questions_my_tags endpoint